2 people shot, injured as they rode along Kansas interstate

 KANSAS CITY, Kan.
-(AP) – Law enforcement in Kansas City are looking for a shooter who injured two people on Interstate 35.
+(AP) – Police in Kansas City, Kansas, are looking for a shooter who injured two people on Interstate 35.

 The Kansas City Star reports that the shooting happened just after 1 p.m.
 Friday.